TBNRabdallah/AI-Powered-Frequent-Purchase-Recommendation-System/AIML Project/statement.md

 3. Use the console menu to:
    - Enter a customer ID to get product recommendations.
    - View insights for a specific customer.
-   - Inspect sample purchase data and available products.[attached_file:1]
+   - Inspect sample purchase data and available products.